CodeCrashStudios/CodeCrashStudios/README.md

 ### I'm a Computer Science and Cyber Security student from the United States.

 I love to make games and tinker with others' code!
-My main hobbies include: creating games, 3D modeling, playing around in Unity, and modding games!
+My main hobbies include: creating games, 3D modeling, playing around in Unity, and modding/reverse engineering!
 <br>
 ### Knowledgeable in:
 * C#